npm/npm/README.md

     curl http://npmjs.org/install.sh | clean=yes sh

+If you get permission errors, see the section below, entitled "Permission Errors on Installation".

 ## Installing on Windows -- Experimental

-**IMPORTANT: Please read this and do every step.**  npm **will not** work properly if you don't, and I'll ruthlessly close your bug report and direct you to this document.

-There are 4 steps.

 Yes, this sucks.
 A convenient one-liner is coming soon.

-### Step 1: Choose a location for node.exe that ends in `bin`
+### Step 1: Drop the node.exe somewhere

-npm uses a somewhat posix-centric folder structure, with `bin` and `lib` folders rooted in a specific `prefix`.
-For now, it works best if you put node.exe in a folder named `bin`, for example, `C:\projects\node\bin\node.exe`.

 You will probably need the latest version of node, **at least** version `0.5.8` or higher.
 You can get it from
 <http://nodejs.org/dist/v0.5.8/node.exe>.

-### Step 2: Update the %PATH% environment variable
+### Step 2 (optional): Update the %PATH% environment variable

 Update your `%PATH%` environment variable in System Properties:
 Advanced: Environment, so that it includes the `bin` folder you chose.